barrie-cork/thesis-grey-lit/docs/User_Stories_and_Requirements.md

 ### Natural Language Requirements

-- The system shall provide tagging functionality using Django forms with predefined `ReviewTag` options:
+- The system shall provide mandatory tagging functionality using Django forms with predefined `ReviewTag` options:
   - Include: results that meet inclusion criteria
   - Exclude: results that don't meet criteria
   - Maybe: results requiring further consideration
+- The system shall require users to tag all results with one of the three options before allowing completion of review and progression to reporting
 - The system shall require exclusion reasons using Django form validation when users tag results as "Exclude"
+- The system shall not require reasons for Include or Maybe tags
 - The system shall provide common exclusion reason options using Django ChoiceField plus TextField for free text
 - The system shall allow users to add notes to individual results using Django ModelForm for `Note` model
 - The system shall support rich text formatting in notes using Django widget or third-party rich text editor